Saturday, June 27, 2015

 apparent glumness needs no explanation.
 Surely, they were hoping to impress someone -- perhaps anyone.
 Critics of the campus Social Justice Warrior phenomenon term such pathetic and prideless affection-courting sorts, "White Knights."

-(And more than one commentator noted that Mustafa delivered her pre-prepared idea-jumble into a microphone held for her by black woman.
+(And more than one commentator noted that Mustafa delivered her pre-prepared idea-jumble into a microphone held for her by a black woman.
 The mind reels at the optic wrongness.)

 That enough students at Goldsmiths University of London did not find Bahar Mustafa's racial bigotry, calls for seperatism and genocide objectionable shows old hate's favor in 2015 SJW precincts. (#KillAllWhiteMen, a favored Mustafa hashtag, is one whose casual employ she still defends; an 'expression of irony among the marginalized,' she called it -- or some such philosophical detritus.)